 Latest job: Senior strategist to the president of Harvard University

 Résumé high points: Donovan was secretary of Housing and Urban Development and director of the Office of Management and Budget under President Obama and was the administration’s point man for Hurricane Sandy recovery efforts.
 In New York, he was commissioner of the Department of Housing Preservation and Development under Mayor Michael Bloomberg’s administration.

-Pet issues: Donovan has already put climate change at the core of his bid for mayor, issuing a lengthy policy plan that seeks to double down on the city’s environmental policies.
+Pet issues: Donovan put climate change at the core of his bid for mayor early on, issuing a lengthy policy plan that seeks to double down on the city’s environmental policies.
 As the city’s biggest contributors of greenhouse-gas emissions, new construction and how buildings are operated would see a spate of environmentally friendly changes under that plan.

-Design cred: He did a stint as an architect in Italy and has an M.A. in architecture from the Graduate School of Design at Harvard.
+Design cred: He did a stint as an architect in Italy and has a M.A. in architecture from the Graduate School of Design at Harvard.

 Latest job: New York City Sanitation commissioner under Mayor de Blasio